 OBSERVING SEALS SAFELY

-Strangely, Grey seal pups are born with white fur, whereas the young of most animals have colours that blend in with their background to keep them hidden and protect them from predators The white fur is a throwback to our last ice age: white pups would be well camouflaged in a snow covered landscape, and these white fur coats show that Grey seals evolved thousands of years ago at a time when these islands were covered with ice and snow.
+Unusually, Grey seal pups are born with white fur, whereas the young of most animals have colours that blend in with their background to keep them hidden and protect them from predators.
+The white fur is a throwback to our last ice age: white pups would be well camouflaged in a snow-covered landscape, and these white fur coats show that Grey seals evolved thousands of years ago at a time when these islands were covered with ice and snow.
 Nowadays the white fur makes the pups too conspicuous, and they begin to moult and darken within just a few days of birth.

 At birth, the seal pups weigh around 15kg.
 The milk produced by their mothers is almost 60 per cent fat.
-The pups drink about 3 litres a day and their weight increases rapidly, they put on about 35 to 40kg in their first 3 weeks while at the same time the mothers lose around 70 to 80kg.
+The pups drink about 3 litres a day and their weight increases rapidly, they put on about 35 to 40kg in their first 3 weeks, while at the same time the mothers lose around 70 to 80kg.
 Females mate again immediately after giving birth, so are almost constantly pregnant!

 Posts featuring Grey Seals: